-The Covid pandemic encouraged an influx of competitors into the online distance learning market resulting in higher acquisition costs.
-The acceptance of online distance learning as a method of study also increased the overall size of the market which initially provided some offset to the impact of new competitors, but the market has not grown over the last year, providing challenge to recruitment.
+The Covid pandemic led to a rise in competitors within the online distance learning market resulting in higher acquisition costs.
+The acceptance of online distance learning as a method of study also increased the overall size of the market which initially provided some offset to the impact of new competitors.
+However, the market has not grown significantly over the last year, posing continued challenges to recruitment.

-Inflationary pressure on disposable income and the impact of currency devaluations in key markets has impacted discretionary spend on higher education and therefore management is offering targeted scholarships to ensure the cost of programmes remains attractive.
+Inflationary pressure on disposable income and currency devaluations in key markets has affected discretionary spending on higher education.
+As a result, management is offering targeted scholarships to maintain the attractiveness of programme costs.